SabrinaRamonov/prompts/write_post_PAS_framework.md

 • Ensure the content is original and not plagiarized

 Output:
-Provide a publish-ready LinkedIn post that adheres to all the above guidelines.
+Provide a publish-ready social media post that adheres to all the above guidelines.
 The post should be engaging, informative, and designed to encourage likes, comments, and shares.

 Ask me clarifying questions until you are 95% confident you can complete the task successfully.
 Take a deep breath and take it step by step.
 Remember to search the internet to retrieve up-to-date information.